A review of the Tairāwhiti Resource Management Plan (TRMP) is overdue as our current plan is outdated.

 Timeline for the review

-The development of our region's spatial plan Tairāwhiti 2050 provides the vision for Tairāwhiti for the next 30 years.
-We'll use the feedback we received and the aspirations in Tairāwhiti 2050 to inform the review.
+The development of our region's Spatial Plan Tairāwhiti 2050 provides the vision for Tairāwhiti for the next 30 years.
+We'll use the feedback we received and the aspirations in the Spatial Plan to inform the review.

 - Continued implementation of regional freshwater planning provisions and catchment plans required under the National Policy Statement for Freshwater Management 2020.

-- No, but everything we're doing in phase 1 will shape what happens in phase 2.
+We don't need phase 1 approved before moving to phase 2, but everything we're doing in phase 1 will shape what happens in phase 2 and we'll complete most of phase 1 before starting on phase 2.

-- Submissions on the Regional Policy Statement and the District Plan provisions can be heard by councillors sitting alongside independent commissioners.
+- Submissions on the Regional Policy Statement and the district plan provisions can be heard by councillors sitting alongside independent commissioners.

 - Submissions on freshwater provisions are required to be heard by an independent freshwater panel appointed by a national freshwater commissioner.

-We have an ambitious work programme for the Tairāwhiti Plan review but we’ve put a lot of thought behind it.
+We have an ambitious work programme for the TRMP review but we’ve put a lot of thought behind it.

 Why we need to do this review